SwoosOfficial/molybdenum-beta/README.md

     Works like a pocket calculator, supports all trigonometric function, misc roots, logarithms and exponential functions.

-    Features:
+    (New) Features:
-        - Calculate values of stacked functions with constant input. v1.0.1:
+        + Calculate values of stacked functions with constant input. v1.0.1:

     The unnecesary files have been removed.